SAP/ai-sdk-js/packages/orchestration/README.md

 Both `chatCompletion()` and `getContent()` methods can throw errors.

 - **Axios Errors**:
   When the chat completion request fails with a `400` status code, the caught error will be an `Axios` error.
   The property `error.response.data.message` may provide additional details about the failure's cause.

 - **Output Content Filtered**:
   The method `getContent()` can throw an error if the output filter filters the model output.
-This situation can occur even if the chat completion request succeeds with a `200` status code.
-The `error.message` property indicates whether the output was filtered.
+  This can occur even if the chat completion request responds with a `200` HTTP status code.
+  The `error.message` property indicates if the output was filtered.

 Therefore, handle errors appropriately to ensure meaningful feedback for both types of errors.